ablab/IsoQuant/README.md

 `--reference` or `-r`
     Reference genome in FASTA format, should be provided  when raw reads are used as an input and to compute some additional stats.

+`--index`
+    Reference genome index for the specified aligner (`minimap2` by default), can be provided only when raw reads are used as an input (constructed automatically if not set).

 #### Using mapped reads as input:
 To provide aligned reads use one of the following options: